 Withdrawal of consent

 A decision by a participant (or their parent/guardian) that they no longer wish to continue receiving study treatment should not be considered to be a withdrawal of consent for follow-up.
 However, participants (or their parent/guardian) are free to withdraw consent for some or all aspects of the study at any time if they wish to do so.
-In accordance with regulatory guidance, de-identified data that have already been collected and incorporated in the study database will continue to be used (and any identifiable data will be destroyed).
+In accordance with regulatory guidance, coded data that have already been collected and incorporated in the study database will continue to be used (and any identifiable data in the study database will be destroyed).

 For participants who lack capacity, if their legal representative withdraws consent for treatment or methods of follow-up then these activities would cease.
 If such participants regain capacity and no longer wish to participate then they can withdraw the consent given on their behalf as above.